 Called Mobile HDR Premium, the standard is essentially a certification for smartphones, tablets and laptops that meet minimum standards in terms of resolution, dynamic range, colour space and bit depth.
 With this label, you're guaranteed a certain level of experience when watching 4K HDR content.
 It will also apply to 4K HDR content optimised for mobile devices.

 The Samsung Galaxy S8 and Galaxy S8+ were the first smartphones to officially be given Mobile HDR Premium certification, while the new Galaxy S20 is also compatible.
-Some LG and Apple handsets, including the iPhone 11 and iPhone 11 Pro, have additional support for Dolby Vision.
+Some LG and Apple handsets, including the iPhone 11, iPhone 11 Pro iPhone 12, iPhone 12 Mini and iPhone 12 Pro Max handsets have additional support for Dolby Vision.

 What HDR content is available?

 HDR content is filmed or mastered in HDR – playing ordinary footage on an HDR TV alone won’t cut it.
-Amazon Prime Video was the first service to stream ‘HDR’ footage with shows such as Bosch and Transparent, but Netflix also now has a very large selection of Dolby Vision content that includes GLOW, Stranger Things, The Witcher, Ozark and Lost in Space.
+Amazon Prime Video was the first service to stream ‘HDR’ footage with shows such as Bosch and Transparent, but Netflix, Disney+ and all the big players also now have a very large selection, often in Dolby Vision too.
+On Netflix, that includes GLOW, Stranger Things, The Witcher, Ozark and Lost in Space.

 These shows are usually also in 4K, but that’s not always the case.
 For example, American Gods is available in 4K, not HDR, whereas Star Trek: Discovery is available to stream in HDR – but not 4K.
 Your TV should state if HDR is being displayed or not.

-The launch of the Apple TV 4K, brought with it 4K HDR films through iTunes, including Dolby Vision on some titles and for no extra cost.
-At the time of writing the 4K films on the service are stream-only, so users can't download them.
+The launch of the Apple TV 4K, brought with it 4K HDR films through iTunes, including Dolby Vision on many titles, and all for no extra cost.
+The device has since been updated to the Apple TV 4K (2021).

 Disney has gone big on HDR for its Disney+ service and lots of titles are available in Dolby Vision, including all of the Star Wars and Marvel Cinematic Universe films.